 The Principle of Data Quality

-VA will make every effort to maintain only accurate, relevant, timely, and complete data about individuals.
+VA will make every effort to maintain accurate, relevant, timely and complete data about individuals.

 The Principle of Limited Internal Use